 If the offensive player sees and recognizes that the player is going to Lock and Trail, then he is going to do a Curl Cut in order to get open.
 Now, what the screener defender needs to do is to try and bump/step on the line just to try and to make the offensive player run wider around the screen and not to allow them to curl around the screen and have their defenders stay behind.

 In order to defend this the right way, the defender has to angle his hips right in order to get past the screen.
 People usually tell their players to get Skinny on the screen.
 Any leaning forward when getting past the screen will result in getting caught on the screen and the cutter will have some open space to operate.

-Here are two good examples how a defender should evade being hit by the screener.
+Here are two good examples of how a defender should evade being hit by the screener.

 Once again, the player that is guarding a cutter is going to start low and is going to force the cutter to use the screen.
 Then, the defender needs to go on the other side of the screen which is different than the cutter's path, all in order to catch his player on the other side of the screen.
 The player that is guarding the screener needs to shove the screener a bit which will result in creating more space and a better path for the player that is guarding a cutter.

-In this situation, player that is guarding a screener is going to fight for the position a bit but in the time his teammate is coming chasing the cutter, he is going to separate himself off of the screener and to create space for the run through.
+In this situation, a player that is guarding a screener is going to fight for the position a bit but in the time his teammate is coming chasing the cutter, he is going to separate himself from the screener and to create space for the run-through.

-Switching on defense means that two players are exchanging players which they are guarding.
-As we can see in today's game, this is the most common way to guard both on and off ball screens.
-As this is a demand, we as coaches just have to pay more attention to the development of our big man mobility and footwork because we want them to be able to slow down much faster players then they are.
+Switching on defense means that two players are exchanging players that they are guarding.
+As we can see in today's game, this is the most common way to guard both on and off-ball screens.
+As this is a demand, we as coaches just have to pay more attention to the development of our big man mobility and footwork because we want them to be able to slow down much faster players than they are.